Midtrans/midtrans-python-client/examples/flask_app/README.md

 ## Run Natively / Without Docker

-1. Install Python (3.6.0, for instance, as used by this example)
+1. Install Python (v3.7.0 for example, as used by this example)
 2. Clone the repository
 3. Install flask: `pip install Flask`
 4. Install midtrans: `pip install midtransclient`